domaindrivendev/Swashbuckle.WebApi/README.md

                 c.EnableDiscoveryUrlSelector();
             });

-If you're API has multiple versions and you've applied the "MultipleApiVersions" setting as described above, you can also enable a select box that displays the corresponding discovery URL's.
-This provides a convenient way for users to view documentation for different API versions.
+* You can also enable a select box in the swagger-ui (as shown above) that displays a discovery URL for each version.
+This provides a convenient way for users to browse documentation for different API versions.

 ### Describing Security/Authorization Schemes ###

-You can use __BasicAuth__, __ApiKey__ or __OAuth2__ options to describe security schemes for the API.
+You can use BasicAuth, __ApiKey__ or __OAuth2__ options to describe security schemes for the API.
 See https://github.com/swagger-api/swagger-spec/blob/master/versions/2.0.md for more details.

     httpConfiguration
         .EnableSwagger(c =>
             {
+                //c.BasicAuth("basic")
-                //c.BasicAuth("basic") .Description("Basic HTTP Authentication");
+                //    .Description("Basic HTTP Authentication");

                 //c.ApiKey("apiKey")
                 //    .Description("API Key Authentication")